PatrickEifler/kickoff/demos/typography.md

   description: See Kickoff's typography demo

 next:
- - title: Components demo
+ - title: Get Kickoff
-   body: See the components that are included with Kickoff
+   body: Find out how to get your hands on Kickoff here.
-   link: components.html
+   link: get.html
- - title: Forms demo
+ - title: Use Kickoff
-   body: See how Kickoff handles forms
+   body: Ready to get your hands dirty?<br>We’ll show you where to start.
-   link: forms.html
+   link: use.html
 ---

 <a name="hp"></a>